Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – MP4: Max Funkner

+– Spool Holder.
 Looks neat and works well in its original position (attached to the printer).
-But I am really concerned about leaving it on the side of the enclosure unattended.
-When we were printing overnight and had to leave a 1 kg spool rotating on the spool holder, I was afraid that either the filament will snap at some point while going through the hole in the side of the enclosure or the extruder gear will fail to pull it through.
-It worked fine, but it is possible to look up the alternative DIY spool options, including with PFTE tube, if to dig through the official forum.
+But I am really concerned about leaving it on the side of the enclosure.
+When we were printing overnight and had to leave a 1 kg spool rotating on the spool holder, I was afraid that either the filament would snap at some point while going through the hole in the side of the enclosure or the extruder gear would fail to pull it through.
+It worked fine, but it is possible to look up the alternative DIY spool options, including with PFTE tube, if you dig through the official forum.

-The automatic bed leveling, a heated bed, and a flexible sheet are all welcome features for comfortable printing.
-It takes longer to heat up this big volume (320 × 350 × 330 mm) though.
+– 3D Print Bed.
+The automatic bed levelling, a heated bed, and a flexible sheet are all welcome features for comfortable printing.
+It takes longer to heat up this big volume (320 × 350 × 330 mm), though.
 I had no bed adhesion issues so far.
 Removing the print from the cooled-down sheets was also easy.

 Vibration and Noise Test – Solutions